Fundamentals of Western Conservation Leadership

 Course Dates

-Required monthly team and coaching sessions between trainings plus two webinars between sessions (approximately 15-20 hours total).
+Required monthly team and coaching meetings between training sessions (approximately 20 hours total).

-Team-based coaching support to create an immersive learning experience.
+• Approach: Mix of nationally renowned facilitators and team-based coaching to create an immersive learning experience.

-Empower participants to collaborate and build relationships across a diversity of perspectives within and across agencies and organizations.
+• Empower participants to collaborate and build relationships across a broad array of perspectives within and across agencies and organizations.

 Session 1: